-Jenkins Property, Skyline Ridge Open Space Preserve.
-The seller retained the 53.6-acre Jenkins property when the District purchased the 54-acre Jenkins addition to Skyline Ridge Open Space Preserve in 1984.
+Jenkins Property, Skyline Ridge OSP.
+In 1984, the seller retained the 53.6-acre Jenkins property and granted Rights of Purchase to the District when the District purchased the 54-acre Jenkins addition to Skyline Ridge OSP.
 The property includes a residence and garage with an apartment.
-It also contains densely wooded forest (redwoods and Douglas fir) and the confluence of Peters and Lambert Creeks, which provides potential spawning habitat for steelhead trout and coho salmon (see Exhibit 5).
+It also contains densely wooded forest (redwoods and Douglas fir) and the confluence of Peters and Lambert Creeks, potential spawning habitat for steelhead trout and coho salmon (see Exhibit 5).

-Lehigh Quarry Properties, Ranch San Antonio Open Space Preserve.
-The District holds purchase rights on two properties owned by Lehigh Quarry totaling 265 acres.
-A 210-acre parcel provides a scenic buffer to the Rancho San Antonio Open Space Preserve and the PG&E trail.
-The 55-acre parcel provides a scenic backdrop to the eastern portion of the PG&E trail, the Preserve, and Ranch San Antonio County Park.
-Rights of purchase were secured in 2014 as part of an agreement to accept two trail easements, two rights of purchase, and a conditional grant deed conveyance in exchange for dismissal of appeal in Midpeninsula Regional Open Space District v.
+Lehigh Quarry Properties, Rancho San Antonio OSP.
+The District holds Rights of Purchase on two properties owned by Lehigh Quarry, totaling 265 acres.
+A 210-acre parcel provides a scenic buffer between the quarry and the PG&E trail in Rancho San Antonio OSP.
+A 55-acre parcel provides a scenic backdrop to the eastern portion of the PG&E trail, the Preserve, and Rancho San Antonio County Park.
+In 2014, the District secured Rights of Purchase as part of an agreement to accept two trail easements, two rights of purchase, and a conditional grant deed conveyance in exchange for dismissal of appeal in Midpeninsula Regional Open Space District v.
 County of Santa Clara et al, Court of Appeal Case No. H040839 (Lehigh EIR challenge) (see Exhibit 6).

-Consigny Property, Picchetti Ranch Open Space Preserve.
-The 9.14-acre Consigny property is improved with a residence and located adjacent to Lower Stevens Creek County Park to the east and south.
-In 1980, the District recorded a Restriction Agreement covering 50 acres of property held by Consigney, including a Right of First Refusal, as part of the District's purchase of 97 acres of the total 147-acre Consigny holding.
-In 1982, the District waived its Right of First Refusal over a portion of the 50 acres so that POST could purchase a 40-acre portion, which was later transferred to Santa Clara County Parks.
+Consigny Property, Picchetti Ranch OSP.
+In 1980, the District recorded a Restriction Agreement and a Right of First Refusal covering 50 acres of the Consigney Property, as part of the District's purchase of 97 acres of the total 147-acre Consigny holding.
+In 1982, the District waived its Right of First Refusal over a portion of the 50 acres so that POST could purchase a 40-acre portion.
+POST later transferred the 40-acre portion to Santa Clara County Parks.
 Later, Cal Fire acquired a small portion of the property.
 The District's Right of First Refusal is still effective on the remaining 9.14-acre Consigny property.
-The Restriction Agreement held by the District also includes development and density limitations, advisory design review, and a public trail easement on the owner's remaining land (see Exhibit 7).
+The 9.14-acre property is located adjacent to Lower Stevens Creek County Park and improved with a residence.
+The District's Restriction Agreement also includes development and density limitations, advisory design review, and a public trail easement on the owner's remaining land (see Exhibit 7).

-Harris Property, Fremont Older Open Space Preserve.
-The 1.03-acre Harris property is improved with a modest single-family residence and garage at the end of Prospect Road and is an inholding to the Preserve.
-In 1988, the District secured a Grant of Right of First Refusal when purchasing a vacant 1.22-acre parcel surrounded by the Preserve.
-As an inholding, the property would be very visible if improved with a large estate residence, and may be desirable to the District as a future employee residence (see Exhibit 7).
+Harris Property, Fremont Older OSP.
+In 1988, the District secured a Right of First Refusal on the 1.03-acre Harris Property as an inholding to the Preserve when the District purchased an adjoining vacant 1.22-acre parcel.
+The Harris property, located at the end of Prospect Road and surrounded by the Preserve, contains a modest single-family residence and garage.
+Development would may be very visible if the property was improved with a large residence in the future.
+The property may also be desirable to the District as a future employee residence (see Exhibit 7).

-Stanton Property, Sierra Azul Open Space Preserve.
-In 2008, the District secured a Grant of Right of First Offer and Right of First Refusal on 120.9 acres as part of an agreement to purchase an undivided half interest in the adjacent 96-acre Stanton property.
-The 120.9-acre property is located off Reynolds Road and surrounded by the Rancho de Guadalupe area of the Sierra Azul Open Space Preserve on four sides, with two private improved properties to the west and one improved private property to the north.
-The Stanton property provides a connection to the "New Hagan" meadow area of the Preserve.
-The property is improved with two trailer residences and several unoccupied structures (see Exhibit 8).
+Stanton Property, Sierra Azul OSP.
+In 2008, the District secured Right of Purchase on 120.9-acres of the Stanton Property as part of an agreement to purchase an undivided half interest in the adjacent 96-acre Stanton property.
+The 120.9-acre property is located off Reynolds Road and surrounded by the Rancho de Guadalupe area of Sierra Azul OSP on all sides.
+There are two private improved properties to the west and one improved private property to the north.
+The property is improved with two trailer residences and several unoccupied structures.
+The property provides a connection to the "New Hagan" meadow area of the Preserve (see Exhibit 8).